wildlifela/amazon-nova-samples/multimodal-generation/workshop-sample/README.md

 This repository contains hands-on labs for exploring how OctankFashion, a leading fashion company, can leverage AI image and video generation to streamline their design and marketing processes.
 The workshop utilizes the capabilities of the **Nova Canvas** and **Nova Reel** models to tackle various use cases in the fashion industry.

+You can find the latest version of these Jupyter notebooks in the [amazon-nova-samples repository on GitHub](https://github.com/aws-samples/amazon-nova-samples/).

 ## Overview